Cookies on BBB.org

 For More Information

-Read more tips on social media ad scams.
+Read more tips on social media ad scams and smart online shopping.

 Avoid scams this holiday season by reading BBB’s Holiday Tips.
-You can find more tips by reading BBB’s tips for smart shopping online and visiting BBB.org/AvoidScams.
+You can find more tips by visiting BBB.org/AvoidScams.

 If you’ve come across a social media scam recently, report it at BBB.org/ScamTracker.
 Your report can help others spot a scam before it’s too late.